CodeStitchOfficial/Intermediate-Website-Kit-SASS/README.md

 The `.eleventy.js` file is well-documented, with all necessary extra documentation provided for extra reading if desired.
 A full list of functionalities added via `.eleventy.js` is given below:

-- Sets up CSS and JS as template languages, allowing modification at build time by Eleventy.
+- Uses Eleventy build events (`eleventy.after`) to process JS and SASS files externally.
 JS is bundled and minified by esbuild.
+SASS is compiled to CSS and run through a PostCSS pipeline (autoprefixer + cssnano in production).
 - Adds the following plugins:
-  - [Eleventy Navigation](https://github.com/11ty/eleventy-navigation) - Allows the option to define navigation data within the template front matter.
-  - [Eleventy Sitemap](https://www.npmjs.com/package/@quasibit/eleventy-plugin-sitemap) - Automatically generates a sitemap from all files in `./src/content`.
+    - [Eleventy Sitemap](https://github.com/quasibit/eleventy-plugin-sitemap) - Automatically generates a sitemap from all files in `./src/content`.
-  - [Eleventy Minification](https://github.com/benjaminrancourt/eleventy-plugin-files-minifier) - Minifies HTML and CSS (only run in production - when `npm run build` is executed).
+    - [Eleventy Minification](https://github.com/CodeStitchOfficial/eleventy-plugin-minify) - Minifies HTML, CSS, JSON, XML, XSL, and webmanifest files (only run in production - when `npm run build` is executed).
+    - [Sharp Images](https://github.com/CodeStitchOfficial/eleventy-plugin-sharp-images) - Resizes and optimizes images at build time for better performance.
+See the [Image Optimization](#image-optimization) section below.
-- Passes through all assets (in `./src/assets`) without modification by Eleventy.
+- Passes through all assets (in `./src/assets`), admin files, and redirect rules without modification by Eleventy.
 - Adds date formatting filters and a year shortcode.
-- Sets some basic server options.

 <a name="netlifytoml"></a>

 #### netlify.toml

 The kit is made to support deployment to Netlify out-of-the-box, enabled through this `netlify.toml` file.
-Here, some basic configuration is used to define the `public/` directory as serving the built website files, as well as adding a Google Lighthouse plugin to show Lighthouse scores in Netlify.
+Here, some basic configuration is used to define the `public/` directory as serving the built website files, as well as adding a cache plugin to cache processed images and remote assets between builds for faster deployments.

 <a name="packagejson-and-package-lockjson"></a>

 #### package.json and package-lock.json

 Standard NodeJS package files, containing the dependencies needed for the project to work.
-The only things worth noting are the `watch:eleventy` and `build:eleventy` scripts in `package.json`.
-When `npm start` is used, the `watch:eleventy` script is run, which contains an environment variable (`ELEVENTY_ENV=DEV`).
+The only things worth noting are the `watch:*` and `build:*` scripts in `package.json`.
+When `npm start` is used, `watch:eleventy` and `watch:cms` (a local Decap CMS proxy server) are run in parallel, with the environment variable `ELEVENTY_ENV` set to `DEV`.
 When `npm run build` is used, the `ELEVENTY_ENV` variable is set to `PROD`.

-You may notice around the project (e.g., `./src/config/server.js` and `.eleventy.js`) that there is reference to an `isProduction` variable.
+You may notice around the project (e.g., `./src/config/processors/javascript.js`, `./src/config/processors/sass.js`, and `.eleventy.js`) that there is reference to an `isProduction` variable.
 This is used to control some functionality that is only run while the website is "in production".
 For example, when `npm run build` is used, we can assume the website is deployed to a live domain, so we can do things like minify the code.
 This allows comments to be shown in the dev tools while you're actively working on the site but have them removed, and the code minified, for the smallest file sizes and most efficiency when you deploy it.

 You shouldn't have to worry about this, however, as all the initial setup has been done for you.
 It's still good to know if you wish to expand the kit to add production-only functionality.